3 Ways To Prevent Seasonal Fatigue

 Do you find yourself hitting the snooze button increasingly more as the mornings begin to get chillier?
 Does an IV drip of caffeine sound like a good idea?
-Are you feeling a tinge of bitter disdain for those freaks of nature who have already knocked out a 5-mile run, showered, dressed (well), and tackled morning emails by 6am.
+Are you feeling a tinge of bitter disdain for those freaks of nature who have already knocked out a 5-mile run, showered, dressed (well), and tackled morning emails by 6 am?

-As the seasons’ change and the days get shorter, it can be a struggle to feel zippy in the mornings.
+As the seasons change and the days get shorter, it can be a struggle to feel zippy in the mornings.
 Particularly when your morning commute is looking progressively more gray and dim.
 Seasonal fatigue does not mesh well with our busy, modern schedules.

 Humans were not designed to follow a schedule dictated by a clock or calendar.
-Our bodies are designed to sync to the universe, and our circadian rhythms are endogenously generated.
+Our bodies are designed to sync with the universe, and our circadian rhythms are endogenously generated.
 Because of this, changing our cycle of energy and productivity is not as easy to change as a clock.

 Go Outside!

-Cold or not, put on your favorite pair of overpriced boots, get outside and soak up the sunlight.
+Cold or not, put on your favorite pair of overpriced boots, get outside, and soak up the sunlight.
 Vitamin D levels can plummet when we do not get enough sun exposure, and low blood levels of Vitamin D can cause fatigue.
-A vitamin can only do so muchโฆthere is no substitute for what the sun does for us!
+A vitamin can only do so much…there is no substitute for what the sun does for us!

-Getting less sun exposure will undoubtedly disrupt our circadian rhythm, increase your melatonin levels (sleep hormone) and increase your need for sleep and feelings of fatigue.
-Open the blinds, turn your desk to the window if possible, go for a walk at lunchtime, and find as many ways possible to get at least 10-15 minutes of sun exposure daily.
+Open the blinds, turn your desk to the window if possible, go for a walk at lunchtime, and find as many ways as possible to get at least 10-15 minutes of sun exposure daily.

 Optimize Sleep!

-As tempting as the snooze button is, find a way to avoid it as 5 extra minutes of bliss will only make you feel more fatigued later!
-Put your alarm clock on the other side of the room, buy a second, more obnoxious alarm if need be to help get your heart racing and get you out of bed.
-Frolicking whilst enveloped in soft, warm bedding may be incredibly tempting, but oversleeping can make you feel wiped out the next day and make the challenge even harder.
+Put your alarm clock on the other side of the room, and buy a second, more obnoxious alarm if need be, to help get your heart racing and get you out of bed.

 If you are a chronic snoozer, check out the Alarmy App!
 This app creates all sorts of innovative ways to force you to wake up in order to turn your alarm off!
 Equal parts brilliant and evil as one option is to solve a math problem.